clemsonMakerspace/Makerspace-CardScanner/README.md

 - Automatic scan-in and logging of makerspace users with only one username entry per scan device.
 - Integration with student directory for retrieving user data.
 - Data logging and editing in an Excel file.
+- Automated Backups: Upon opening the script and every 24 hours, the script will save an automated backup to the backups folder.
+There is currently not a limit to the amount of backups so ensure to add this when implementing on any device with small avalible memory.

 ## Requirements